Registering a death

 Yes, all deaths in the UK need to registered.

-A close family member or relative of the person who has died will usually register the death.
+A relative, partner or personal representative of the person who has died will usually register the death.

 The death can also be registered by: